 - Regenerating watercourses on ranches: Beaver Dam Analogues in the Nechako Valley

 As drought in Northern BC becomes longer and more intense, ranchers are faced with challenges to hay and pasture production, livestock watering, and well supply.
 Beaver Dam Analogues may be able to help – proven to be an effective stream restoration method, they can support water regulation and storage, promote long-term aquifer health, and save salmon.
-Learn how ranchers, conservationists, and researchers are working together to trial this biodiversity-based solution in the Nechako Valley, and defending against drought, flooding, and wildfire.
+We learned how ranchers, conservationists, and researchers are working together to trial this biodiversity-based solution in the Nechako Valley, and defending against drought, flooding, and wildfire.

 Presented by: Wayne Salewski, Nechako Environment and Water Stewardship Society